-Individual Placement and Support (IPS) is competitive integrated employment that uses an evidence-based model of Supported Employment for consumers with the most significant disabilities (Category 1) including youth with a most significant disability who have a primary diagnosis of serious and persistent mental illness or substance use disorders and need long-term support to maintain a job.
-IPS services are provided in a working alliance with mental health services and include planning for employment, job development, job placement, on-the-job support, transition to long-term support, and successful employment.
-To build ongoing collaboration, DVR attendance at meetings and continued use of information from the IPS Employment Center is encouraged, including resources on implementation of the IPS model, agency guidance, fidelity reviews and recommendations, policies, and regulations to guide the service for consumers.
+Individual Placement and Support (IPS) is competitive integrated employment that uses an evidence-based model of Supported Employment for consumers with the most significant disabilities (Category 1) including youth with a most significant disability who have a primary diagnosis of serious and persistent mental illness or substance use disorders.
+IPS services are provided in a working alliance with mental health services and DVR.
+To build ongoing collaboration, DVR meeting attendance and continued use of information and training from the IPS Employment Center is encouraged, including resources on implementation of the IPS model, agency guidance, fidelity reviews and recommendations, policies, and regulations to guide the service for consumers.

 IPS services are intended to use principles found at the IPS Employment Center to maximize consumer independence and choice in support.

 IPS services can also be provided to youth prior to exit from high school if the consumer is receiving services from a county mental health team approved to provide IPS, youth should be allowed to fully participate in pre-employment transition services (Pre-ETS) while they are still participating in secondary education.
 Pre-ETS give students the opportunity to explore career options.
 Once their long-term goal has been identified, the IPE should be updated to reflect the specific job goal and transition from student work-based learning and other Pre-ETS to needed IPS supported employment.

 (IPS title-Vocational Assessment)

 |To gather information about the employment and goals of the consumer from the consumer and the supported employment team.||60 days||

 Individual Placement and Support (IPS) Job Development Plan

 (IPS title-Job Search Plan and Initial Job Supports Plan)